Skip to Content

 Other benefits are the potassium in fruit can reduce a dog’s risk of heart disease and stroke, and some fruits are superfoods (rich in nutrients) and may protect against cancers:

 Like most dog owners, I like to give my German Shepherd a healthy diet.
 I’m sure you’ll know that many store-bought treats are high in calories and not very nutritional.
-Every dog owner needs something quick and easy that is readily available in the home, and an occasional small piece of fruit will do the trick perfectly.
-So, how much fruit can a German Shepherd eat?

 Fruit should not make up a significant part of your German Shepherd’s daily diet; however, an occasional piece of safe fruit can be very healthy for your dog.
-A good rule of thumb is that treats you feed your dog should make up no more than 10% of their total calories for the day.

 The other 90% should come from dog food that’s healthy and well-balanced.